muhammad-faizan-122/chatbot/READMe.md

    GOOGLE_API_KEY=your_google_api_key
    ```

-   You can get your API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+   You can get your free API key from [Google AI Studio](https://aistudio.google.com/app/apikey).

 ---